 Listed below are some of the common forms of magnesium you would find on store shelves:

-Magnesium Citrate: Magnesium citrate is a highly bioavailable form of magnesium that is targeted for constipation related symptoms.
+Magnesium Citrate: Magnesium citrate is a highly bioavailable form of magnesium that is targeted for constipation.
 It’s absorbed faster by the body but tends to be excreted by the body just as fast.
-Citrate forms of magnesium can cause loose stools at higher doses and don’t absorb and saturate the same way an amino acid-based magnesium bisglycinate would.
+Citrate forms of magnesium can cause loose stools at higher doses and doesn’t absorb and saturate the same way an amino acid-based magnesium bisglycinate would.

 Quick Fact: Have you ever seen “elemental magnesium” written on the bottle of your magnesium supplement?
 Elemental magnesium refers to the actual amount of magnesium in the supplement you are taking.